Gunpowder Incident: Removing the gunpowder

 Corbin was not at home—he was in Williamsburg, meeting with Dunmore.
 Henry was advised by Carter Braxton, Corbin's son-in-law and a Patriot member of the House of Burgesses, not to enter the city, while Braxton rode into the city and negotiated a payment.
 The next day, May 4, Henry received a bill of exchange for £330 signed by a wealthy plantation owner, as payment for the powder (he refused the offer of payment from Crown accounts).
 Henry then departed to take his place as a member of Virginia's delegation to the Second Continental Congress, promising to deliver the money to "the Virginia Delegates at the General congress".
-On May 6 Dunmore issued a proclamation charging Henry with extortion of the £330, and forbidding the citizenry to assist Henry in any way.
-Henry was offered protection by several counties, and was escorted by several companies of militia to the Maryland border as he made his way to Philadelphia.
+On May 6 Dunmore issued a proclamation charging Henry with extortion of the £330 and forbidding the citizenry to assist Henry in any way.
+Henry was offered protection by several counties and was escorted by several companies of militia to the Maryland border as he made his way to Philadelphia.

 Aftermath

 The incident burnished Henry's reputation while worsening Dunmore's popularity.
 Although his family briefly returned to Williamsburg on May 12 as a sign of good faith, relations between Dunmore and the House of Burgesses continued to deteriorate.
-During the night of June 3 or early morning of June 4, 1775, when a spring-gun set by the British to protect the military stores in the Magazine in Williamsburg, Virginia, wounded two young men who had broken in.
+During the night of June 3 or early morning of June 4, 1775, a spring-gun set by the British to protect the military stores in the magazine in Williamsburg wounded two young men who had broken in.
 The subsequent outrage by the local population proved to be the final act of the Gunpowder Incident, leading Governor Dunmore to flee the city to a British warship and declare the Commonwealth of Virginia in a state of rebellion.
 On June 8, Dunmore and his family fled the Governor's Palace in the middle of the night and took up residence aboard the Fowey.
 The Burgesses had been deliberating the Conciliatory Resolution, a proposal that was an attempt by the North Ministry to divide the colonies.
 In the wake of Dunmore's flight, the Burgesses rejected the proposal.

 Dunmore continued to make vigorous attempts to regain control of the colony, but after a decisive defeat of British forces at Great Bridge in December, he was reduced to raiding operations and eventually abandoned the colony for good in August 1776.
-Virginia's government was first taken over by a Committee of Safety, chosen by the Third Virginia Convention in July 1775; Patrick Henry became the independent state's first governor in July 1776.
+Virginia's government was first taken over by a Committee of Safety, chosen by the Third Virginia Convention in July 1775; Henry became the independent state's first governor in July 1776.